 Total RNA was extracted from lesions and their surrounding NAWM, using the RNeasy mini kit (Qiagen), according to the manufacturer's instructions.
 RNA concentrations were analysed with a Nanodrop spectrophotometer (Isogen Life Science).
 RNA integrity was checked using the Agilent RNA 6000 Pico Bioanalyzer (Agilent Technologies).
 RNA integrity number (RIN) values ranged between 2.40 and 6.70.
-Samples were processed and sequenced by the Genomics Core Leuven (Leuven, Belgium).
+Samples (500 ng per sample) were processed and sequenced by the Genomics Core Leuven (Leuven, Belgium).
 Library preparation was performed using the Lexogen 3'mRNA-Seq Library Prep Kit (Isogen Life Science).
 Libraries were sequenced on the Illumina HiSeq4000 sequencing system.
-Quality control (QC) of raw reads was performed with FastQC v0.11.7 (19).
-Adapters were filtered with ea-utils fastq-mcf v1.05 (20).
-Using the default parameters, splice-aware alignment was performed with HISat2 against the human reference genome hg38 (21).
+Reads per sample ranged from 9 to 15 million reads and quality control (QC) of raw reads was performed with FastQC v0.11.7 [1].
+Adapters were filtered with ea-utils fastq-mcf v1.05 [2].
+Using the default parameters, splice-aware alignment was performed with HISat2 against the human reference genome hg38 [24].
 Reads mapping to multiple loci in the reference genome were discarded.
-The resulting BAM alignment files were handled with Samtools v1.5 (22).
+The resulting BAM alignment files were handled with Samtools v1.5 [32].
 Read counts for each gene were compiled using Rsubread (version 2.8.2) by reading in and processing each bam file.
-A minimum threshold of 15 counts per million reads for at least 40% of all samples was used to determine whether a gene was expressed, leaving 8399 genes for analysis.
-The package EdgeR (version 3.36.0) was used to normalise and transform counts to log counts-per-million, using the Trimmed Mean of Mvalues (TMM) normalisation method.
+A minimum threshold of 15 counts-per-million reads for at least 40% of all samples was used to determine whether a gene was expressed, leaving 8399 genes for analysis.
+The package EdgeR (version 3.36.0) was used to normalise and transform counts to log counts-per-million, using the Trimmed Mean of M-values (TMM) normalisation method.
+Differential expression analysis was performed using the limma package (version 3.50.0) [42].
+Age, sex, and post-mortem interval (PMI) were included as covariates and individual was treated as a random intercept, using the duplicateCorrelation function from the limma package.
+P values were FDR-corrected for multiple testing to determine differentially expressed genes (DEG, FDR p value < 0.05 and absolute fold change > 1.5) between lesion and NAWM samples.